ronellsicat/DxR/README.md

 <img src="docs/assets/img/example_template3D.png">

-Below are some visualization examples generated using DxR.
+Below are some 2D and 3D visualization examples generated using DxR, which can be placed in both AR and VR applications.

 <img src="docs/assets/img/gallery_overview.png">